Am I qualified to apply?

 More than likely yes.
 The program is inclusive by design.
 If you’re unsure, but are interested in the program, we encourage you to apply and let us decide whether you are a fit.
 You have nothing to lose by applying.

 We are seeking people new to the world of professional software development.
 If you have finished a bootcamp, or have spent a few months on your own learning to code, or have completed educational studies in computer science or a related field, then chances are you are qualified to apply.
+Applicants must have some working knowledge of a programming language.

 There are no educational requirements.
 You do not need a GED, HS degree, 2-year college degree, 4-year college degree, or any other type of advanced degree to apply.

 The only hard requirement we have is that you must be interested in a full-time position in professional software development at the conclusion of the program; this is explicitly NOT an internship.
-For this program we are not seeking students returning to school at the conclusion of the summer nor are we seeking those that are interested in “sampling” a career in software development.
+For this program we are not seeking students returning to school at the conclusion of the program nor are we seeking those that are interested in “sampling” a career in software development.

 Am I going to get paid?